toscatle/toscatle/README.md

 ***

 ### 👀 What I'm currently working on...
-Now that my bootcamp has come to an end, I'll be focusing my efforts on updating my [blog](https://toscatle.medium.com/) and continuing to improve my understanding of data science fundamentals.
+Now that my bootcamp has come to an end, I'll be focusing my efforts on updating my [blog](https://toscatle.medium.com/), refining any projects, and continuing to improve my understanding of data science fundamentals.
 ***

 ### ⚙️ Skills